Get courses worth Rs. 12,000 for FREE! 🔥 Only for selected students.

 GSTR-1

-GSTR-1 is a crucial return that needs to be furnished to report the details of all outward supplies of goods and services.
+GSTR-1 is a crucial return that must be furnished to report the details of all outward supplies of goods and services.
 It encompasses the invoices and debit/credit notes generated for sales transactions during a specific tax period.
 GSTR-1 must be filed by all regular taxpayers, including casual taxable persons registered under the Goods and Services Tax (GST) system.
 All suppliers or sellers registered under GST must report any amendments to sales invoices, even if they pertain to previous tax periods, in their GSTR-1 return.

-Currently, the filing frequency for GSTR-1 is as follows: (a) Monthly filing: The return must be filed by the 11th* of each month if the business has an annual aggregate turnover exceeding Rs.
-5 crores or has not opted for the Quarterly Return filing and Monthly Payment of taxes (QRMP) scheme. (b) Quarterly filing: The return must be filed by the 13th** of the month following the respective quarter if the business has opted for the QRMP scheme.
+(a) Monthly filing: The return must be filed by the 11th of each month if the business has an annual aggregate turnover exceeding Rs.
+5 crores or has not opted for the Quarterly Return filing and Monthly Payment of taxes (QRMP) scheme.

 GSTR-2B